3rd Battalion, 4th Marines: Global war on terrorism – Afghanistan

 The battalion deployed in support of Operation Enduring Freedom in Afghanistan for the first time from October 2009 to May 2010.
-The battalion participated in Operation Cobra’s Anger, the first major offensive of the war after President Obama announced a troop surge to the country.
-The battalion was deployed in large swath of area between the Helmand and Farah Provinces which included places such as Now Zad, Deleram, Golestan and Bakwa.
+Before deploying, the battalion completed Cold Weather Warfare Training in Bridgeport, California.
+They had also completed Helicopter assault training that was facilitated by the Weapons and Tactic Instructor Course(WTI).
+Hosted by the Marine Aviation Weapons and Tactics Squadron One(MAWTS-1) in Yuma, Arizona.
+The battalion participated in Operation Cobra's Anger, the first major offensive of the war after President Obama announced a troop surge to the country.
+The battalion was deployed in large swath of area between the Helmand and Farah Provinces which included places such as Now Zad, Delaram, Golestan and Bakwa.

-In April of 2011 to October 2011, Lima, Kilo and Weapons companies, along with other supporting units, deployed to the dangerous Upper Gereshk Valley in Helmand Province, Afghanistan.
+In April 2011 to October 2011, Lima, Kilo and Weapons companies, along with other supporting units, deployed to the dangerous Upper Gereshk Valley, and Sangin, in Helmand Province, Afghanistan.
 The Marines were ordered to keep Taliban forces pinned down in the 'green zone' around the Helmand River so that work on nearby Route 611 could continue uninterrupted.
+There was heavy fighting throughout the deployment, as well as a series of catastrophic IED attacks.
 Over the next six months, five Marines were killed in action (Staff Sergeant Leon H. Lucas, Corporal Paul W. Zanowick, and Lance Corporals Mark R. Goyet, Jason D. Hill, and Christopher L. Camero) and many more wounded in the face of repeated enemy attacks on patrols.
 In October, with work completed on Route 611 and their mission accomplished, the battalion withdrew from the valley and returned to the United States.
+India company had deployed to Jordan to train alongside Jordanian forces.
+The company had also served as a reserve element for the battalion, sending dozens of Marines to Afghanistan as combat replacements due to the high number of casualties the companies had suffered throughout the deployment.

-In March 2013 the battalion deployed to Helmand province, operating primarily in and around Camp Leatherneck, along with platoons pushed out to the Sangin and Now Zad areas.
+In March 2013 the battalion deployed to Helmand province, operating primarily from Company sized FOBs in Sangin, Now Zad, and Musa Qaleh, along with platoon sized elements pushed to forward OPs.
 The battalion returned home in October 2013, completing their 8th OEF/OIF combat deployment, the most of any USMC battalion since 2001.